gorriecoe/silverstripe-sanchez/README.md

   // Default: true
   comments: false,

-  // Toggle if snippets should attempt to inject namespaces automatically.
+  // Toggle if snippets should attempt to inject use item namespacing automatically.
   // Default: true
-  namespacing: true,
+  useItems: true,

   // Define a list of your own snippets.
   snippets: {